 In New Zealand, it is usually okay to speak to a supervisor or manager in a casual or informal way.
 It is not seen as disrespectful.
 Workers do not usually have to wait to be invited to speak.
-It is also okay if you need to challenge or question instructions or complain about something, as long as you do it in a polite way.
+It is also okay if you need to challenge or question instructions or complain about something, as long as you do it in a polite way and away from customers.